apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 ### Diff

 ```
-hadoop s3a diff [-m URI] s3a://BUCKET
+hadoop s3a diff [-meta URI] s3a://BUCKET
 ```

 Lists discrepancies between a metadata store and bucket.
 Note that depending on